Frequently Asked Questions

 3. Paint colours available?

-A: We offer a wide range of RAL/BS colours of powder coating from stock, just about all colours are available on request.
+A: We offer a wide range of RAL/BS colours of powder coating, just about all colours are available on request.

 4. Do the guards comply to BS EN standards?